NotsoanoNimus/StormWatch/README.md

 ```

 # TODO
+Aside from completing all marked code TODOs, here are some future plans moving forward:
 - [X] Add a string array to default Storm options, to exempt Storms from targeting worlds and/or players by name.
   - [X] Also add default options to the base Storm class for the same exemptions on a Storm-by-Storm level.
 - [X] Chunk management and configuration on a per-storm basis.